 Applicants for the M.A. in Deaf Education: Special Program must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions website for more information and a checklist of application requirements.
 Detailed program information and course descriptions are also available under the 'Overview' and 'Courses' tabs.

 |First Date for Consideration of Application:||February 15|

 - Bachelor Degree in Education (or equivalent degree)

-- Goal statements in American Sign Language on DVD (Applicants must have at least sufficient signing skills to be considered.)
+- Goal statements in American Sign Language (Applicants must have at least sufficient signing skills to be considered.)

 - Three Letters of Reference